top of page

 I am interested in articulatory phonetics and using technology, like ultrasound, as a means of visualizing speech.
 I'm collaborating on a few projects using ultrasound to examine articulation in American English Clear Speech, especially the "r" sound, as well as Arabic emphatic and guttural consonant production.

 Speech and language technologies are becoming more accurate and accessible.
-I'm interested in improving pronunciation training by incorporating acoustic and articulatory biofeedback.
+I'm interested in improving the accuracy and accessibility of speech technology by leveraging AI and big data.
+Currently, I work more specifically in pronunciation training by incorporating acoustic and articulatory biofeedback.
 Check out the visual acoustic biofeedback site that is currently in development in BITS lab: https://bitslabstart.com/

 snipnamed.JPG